pranil-joshi/CurrencyConverter/README.md

-# CurrencyConverter
+# Frankfurter_CurrencyConverter

+A Magento 2 storefront module that adds a currency exchange converter page, backed by the [Frankfurter](https://frankfurter.dev) exchange-rate API.

 A custom Magento 2 module that adds a storefront currency exchange converter, letting buyers pick From/To currencies, view live exchange rates, swap currencies, and see how the rate has changed over time via a historical chart.
 Built on Magento 2.4.x / PHP 8 using the Frankfurter API.

-# Frankfurter_CurrencyConverter

-A Magento 2 storefront module that adds a currency exchange converter page, backed by the [Frankfurter](https://frankfurter.dev) exchange-rate API.

 ![Converter overview](docs/screenshots/overview.png)